Can Having Trees Close to Your Home Cause Foundation Problems?

 Many homes have a variety of flora around them, but it might surprise you to learn that it isn’t wise to have large plants, such as bushes or trees close to your home because they can cause foundation problems.
 Plants can lend a beautiful view, add value to a property, and provide shade, but they may also harm your home’s foundation if not planted and taken care of properly.
 It all has to do with the root system.
 Large trees can pull up to 200 gallons of water a day.
 A group of small trees can still pull 50 gallons from the soil.
 Unfortunately, trees do not return the water they use.
 This can leave the soil dry and cause shrinkage.
 This can lead to many different problems with a building’s foundation, including:

-The roots themselves can also cause these foundation problems by moving the foundation’s concrete and causing it to crack and erupt.
+The roots themselves can also cause problems by moving the foundation’s concrete and causing it to crack and erupt.
 This can allow excess water to invade your basement or crawlspace leading to leaking, flooding, mold and mildew, wood rot, water stains, musty odors, and more.

 Solutions for Foundation Problems Caused by Trees